shpml/fundamentals/09_chapter/02_lesson.md

 ```
 This code works exactly the same as `if...else if...else`, but, although it's slightly longer (in terms of lines), it is significantly easier to read.

 In a `switch` statement, the variable in parentheses (in this case, `dayNumber`) gets evaluated.
 If there is a `case` listed for the value it evaluates to, the code between `case __:` and `break` will be executed.
-If there is no `case` that matches the value of the variable, the `default` will be executed (that is, if it is specified - if not, the program will do nothing).
+If there is no `case` that matches the value of the variable, the `default` will be executed (that is, if it is specified; if not, the program will do nothing).

 > **Note**: If there is no `break;` at the end of a `case`, the computer will not skip to the end of the code block but will instead start executing the *next* case's code (even if `case`'s value is different from the variable's).
 It will continue doing so until it eventually hits a `break;` statement.
 For this reason, `default` never needs a `break;` statement, because it's the last `case` in the `switch`.